brentp/hts-zig/README.md

 # Why?

-I find that it's quite useful to learn a new language by writing something that I'll use every day. zig looks interesting and sane
+it's quite useful to learn a new language by writing something that I'll use every day. zig looks interesting and sane